viki-org/storm-docker/source/docs/docker/zookeeper.md

 - SSH daemon (accessible only from the machine running the Docker)
 - Zookeeper

+### SSH Daemon

 The SSH daemon allows you to SSH into the Zookeeper Docker and take a look at what's going on.
 It was added due to the difficulty we faced in getting Zookeeper to run on Docker.

+The SSH daemon runs on port 22 of the Docker container and is mapped to port 49022 of the host machine.

+To access it from the machine running the Zookeeper Docker:

+    ssh -p 49122 root@localhost

 ## Overview of Entrypoint